wytyang00/undertale_deltarune_soundtrack_generator/README.md

 Removing tempo changed the music drastically.
 Since the pace of a music differed from part to part, having a same tempo throughout the music was... not really good.
 So, I adjusted all time values according to the tempo changes by stretching and squashing time intervals with different tempos.
 As a result, even though there is no tempo change, I managed to make the music sound identical to the original one (except I previously removed reverbs and chorus and all).

-Also, I succeeded at visualizing the notes and saving them as jpeg images.
+Also, I successfully visualized the notes and saved them as jpeg images.
 Here are the first 3 parts of the music, from 0 sec to approximately 156 sec:

 ![midi image 1](https://github.com/dragonoken/undertale_soundtrack_generator/blob/master/source/images/midimage0.jpg)